joekreu/basic_pcp/README.md

 _insertion of fake operands_.

-Very few lines of Python code are enough for the core of a parser that creates a parse tree from operands and operators (prefix, infix, postfix) with virtually arbitrary binding powers.
+Very few lines of Python code are enough for the core of a parser that creates parse trees from operands and operators (prefix, infix, postfix) with virtually arbitrary binding powers.
 The parsing algorithms are iterative, recursive, or mixed (based on loops _and_ on recursion).